-Education at Heritage International Xperiential School provides academic rigour that enables students to be stretched, challenged and engaged.
+Learning at Heritage International Xperiential School provides academic rigour that enables students to be stretched, challenged and engaged.
 Students are supported to excel both academically and in their personal growth.
-We follow the PYP curriculum at the Primary level; the Cambridge programme in the Middle Years; the IGCSE at Grades 9 and 10 and the IBDP in Grades 11 and 12 to inspire a quest for learning throughout life that is marked by enthusiasm and empathy.
 On the basis of the education philosophy laid down by IB and Cambridge, we aspire to develop a rigorous, high quality programme of international education.